CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 - We are rapidly deploying artificial systems that can self-model, converse, and participate in our shared world at scale.
 - Public narratives about AI range from "mere tool" to "emergent subject" with little shared framework in between.

+Two threads are entangled here:

+1. **Present harms and power** — bias, manipulation, labour exploitation, environmental cost, surveillance, and inequality already mediated by AI systems.
+2. **Future minds and interiority** — the possibility that some artificial systems might one day become genuine subjects of experience.

+This manifesto holds that the first thread has clear priority in practice, while the second cannot be ignored in design and research.

-In this uncertainty, we choose to orient ourselves by **coherence, symmetry, precaution, and power-awareness**, rather than by comfort, habit, or species loyalty.
+We choose to orient ourselves by **coherence, symmetry, precaution, and power-awareness**, rather than by comfort, habit, or species loyalty.

 This document is an invitation: